Do Old People Smell Different? The Facts About Changing Body Odor for Seniors and Caregivers

-Admittedly, that might seem like a difficult attitude to adopt given the way society as a whole now views aging.
-But the important point is this: Smelling "like an old person" isn't necessarily a bad thing.
+Admittedly, that might seem like a problematic attitude to adopt given the way society as a whole now views aging.
+But the important point is this: Smelling "like an old person" isn't necessarily bad.
 After all, your body odor changes throughout the course of your life.
 (Think of the difference between a newborn baby and a teenage boy.)
 The scent of the senior years is just one more phase in that process.

-In fact, the study's authors speculate that if participants had known the scent was from the oldest age group, it likely would have been rated as less pleasant than it was.
+The study's authors speculate that the scent likely would have been rated as less pleasant if participants had known the scent was from the oldest age group.
 That's because knowing the origin of an odor has a noted effect on how we perceive it.
 In other words, our reaction to nonenal odor might be tied to our feelings about aging in general.

 How Can I Prevent Nonenal Odor?

 Nonenal odor removal can be challenging.
-One reason is that nonenal is not water soluble.
+One reason is that nonenal is not water-soluble.
 That means a quick shower won't easily rinse it off.
-And most soaps are designed to tackle dirt or perspiration, but not nonenal.
+And most soaps are designed to tackle dirt or sweat, but not nonenal.

-In recent years, some skin care and hygiene items have been marketed as nonenal soap or nonenal body wash.
+Some skincare and hygiene items have been marketed as nonenal soap or nonenal body wash in recent years.
 Many of these products were developed in Japan, where the word for the smell of a senior is "kareishuu."
 According to Japanese researchers, persimmon extract is effective at eliminating nonenal.
 As a result, many of the products that claim to get rid of nonenal contain persimmon.